feedfm/Android-SDK/README.md

  }
 }
 ```
-Then add the feed SDK to your project's build.gradle.
+Then add the feed SDK to your Module’s build.gradle.
 Add **any one** of the following dependencies in your build file depending on which Exoplayer version you want to use.
 If you do not have any other modules using exoplayer, use the default player-sdk.

 ```
 implementation 'fm.feed.AndroidSDK:player-sdk:6.2.0'         //contains exoplayer-core:2.16.1